Skip to main content

 Why Most Students Choose the Wrong Topic

-Here's what happens: You panic, pick the first "big" thing that comes to mind (sports injury, mission trip, academic competition), and force yourself to write about it—even though you're not excited about it.
+You panic, pick the first "big" thing that comes to mind (sports injury, mission trip, academic competition), and force yourself to write about it.
+The result?
+Generic essays that sound like everyone else's.
+Good brainstorming helps you find the story that only YOU can tell.

 Before You Start: 3 Core Principles